Chevrolet Camaro (third generation): 1985

 Also new for 1985, all Camaros featured refreshed noses, and new deeper valances and front spoiler for the Z28 and the newly introduced IROC-Z. The speedometers no longer had the unique double-pointed needle that simultaneously read mph and km/h: they were replaced by conventional single-pointer 85 mi/h units.

 For 1985 a (1C5) RPO California IROC-Z was also made, Chevrolet's California Marketing Group came up with the idea and it was for sale in California only.
 A total of 250 black and 250 red examples were produced.
 They were all equipped with the 5.0 TPI LB9 engine and TH700-R4 automatic transmission.
 All came equipped with the IROC-Z fog lights, wheels and ground effects, but with the base Camaro's hood (no louvers), rear decklid (no spoiler), and no exterior decals.

+In its final iteration, the Z28-E was released in very limited quantities for 1984 and 1985.
+T-Tops were not available to emphasize its sporty image, and more comfort and handling options than ever were standard.
+As per the sales brochure for the Z28-E, you had disc brakes, shorter steering, shorter rear axle, even limited slip all as standard.
+Again the Z28-E carried the 'No Cat' specification for export markets, indicating open exhausts without catalytic convertors or other smog equipment.
+This Japanese commercial places again a standard US Z28 on the screen (no actual Z28-E available) and mentions similar footage related to the IROC-Z: Specially modified for I.R.O.C.

 1986

 A newly required Center High Mounted Stop Lamp (CHMSL) was installed on the Camaro.
 1986 was the only year to see this attached to the outside hatchback glass on base model Sport Coupes, Z28s, and IROC-Zs except for 1987 base models that did not have a spoiler.
 This was the final year for the L69 5.0 305 HO 4-bbl option, of which 63 were built for racing in Canada's Player's series and 11 for public sale, making a total of 74.
 The 2.8 L V6 was now the standard engine in the base model, replacing the 2.5 L I-4 model.
 The 305 TPI LB9 horsepower rating dropped from 215 hp to 190 hp in the IROC-Z models.
 All V8 engines received a new one-piece rear main seal.
-Braking performance was 139 feet from 60mph.
+Braking performance was 139 feet from 60 mph.
 1986 would be the final year for the Berlinetta trim level.